abullard/mycelia/README.md

 - For a cheat-sheet of npm commands, run `npm cheat`
 - To run development locally `pnpm i && pnpm dev`
-- To open duckdb database file on local `pnpm db:repl`
+- To open duckdb database file on local `pnpm database`